apache/cordova-plugin-file/README.md

 `cdvfile://localhost/persistent|temporary|another-fs-root*/path/to/file` can be used for platform-independent file paths. cdvfile paths are supported by core plugins - for example you can download an mp3 file to cdvfile-path via `cordova-plugin-file-transfer` and play it via `cordova-plugin-media`.

+On iOS, `cdvfile://localhost/assets-library/...` is also recognized as a legacy compatibility form for native `asset-library://...` photo-library URLs.
+This root is read-only and exists only for older integrations that still surface `asset-library://` identifiers.

 __*Note__: See [Where to Store Files](#where-to-store-files), [File System Layouts](#file-system-layouts) and [Configuring the Plugin](#configuring-the-plugin-optional) for more details about available fs roots.